codesharedot/dex-price/README.md

-# raiden-network-token price
+# nectar price

-Gets the raiden-network-token price with Python (from JSON).
+Gets the nectar price with Python (from JSON).

 https://pythonbasics.org